doivglser/mindevenviro-windows/README.md

 * "user@host:~/mindevenviro-windows/sudo ./mde-setup" "sudo ./mde-setup" installs or updates mindevenviro-windows.

 # USAGE:

+* startup the environment: run: "startup" on new login to Windows 10.

 * You can edit your Projects with your favorite IDE, I use in Windows 10: "Notepad++", from within Windows Explorer in the Documents folder.